Camping near Raleigh

 100%

 Hey tent campers: Welcome to Boulder Creek Hideaway.
 It's located about 12 miles North of Burlington, NC.
 1 Mile off of the highway.
 It is very private, and seculed, no humans around.
 It's just one 12x16 tent platform next to this beautiful natural rock formation, you might think you're in the mountains.
-The drive into the camp is best suited for Jeeps, small SUV's and such.
-But there is a parking place for cars if you want to park and walk into camp.
+The drive into the camp is best suited for 4x4, Jeeps, SUV and such.
+Its not suited for cars!!
+(But there is a parking place for cars if you want to park with a short 200 yard walk into camp).
 The camp offers a natural Rock firepit, a very nice clean, non smelly outhouse with composting toilet, a picnic table and a prep table for your campstove and supplies.
 Hey, off road enthusiasts!
 Are you looking for the perfect off-road escape?
 Our campsite is a hidden gem designed just for adventurers like you.
 Nestled in a scenic, rugged setting, it’s ideal for Jeep, 4x4's, trucks and small SUV owners who crave the thrill of the trail and the serenity of the outdoors.
 Here's what our camp offers: Private 12x16 Tent Platform – Your camping space is ready for you to relax in nature.
 Cozy Firepit – Gather 'round and enjoy an evening under the stars.
 Breathtaking Creek with Large Boulders – Take in the beauty and tranquility of a secluded creek with stunning natural features, perfect for unwinding.
 Bring your spirit of adventure, and come experience a campsite that caters to your wild side.
 Reserve your spot today and prepare for an unforgettable camping experience!
-Introductory priced at just $20 a night.
+Priced at just $20 a night.

 Pets